 "The story of Uranus' discovery is full of people not realizing what they were seeing," according to NASA's SpacePlace website.
 "People may have seen Uranus as early as 128 B.C. but, each time they saw it, they said it was a star."

 Sir William Herschel found the seventh planet on March 13, 1781, while scouring the night sky for comets; he initially thought he'd discovered another icy body.
 When it came time to propose a moniker, he suggested naming it for his patron, King George III, which would have made it Georgium Sidus, or George's Star.
 But the name was not widely appreciated outside of England.
 "Herschel," after its discoverer, was also suggested, as was "Neptune."

-Ultimately, German astronomer Johann Elert Bode named the planet after an ancient Greek god of the sky.
+Ultimately, German astronomer Johann Elert Bode (whose observations helped to establish the new object as a planet) named Uranus after an ancient Greek god of the sky.
 Bode argued that as Saturn was the father of Jupiter, the new planet should be named for the father of Saturn.
 (Uranus is also the only planet to be named after a Greek god rather than a Roman one.)
 Bode's colleague, Martin Klaproth, supported his choice and named his newly discovered element "uranium."